-In addition to being a successfully published songwriter and international touring artist, Suzahn is a music and music business educator.
-Suzahn has led master classes and workshops on a variety of topics in the US and Europe.
+In addition to being a successfully published songwriter and international touring artist, Suzahn is a music educator, and music business educator.
+Suzahn has led master classes and workshops on a variety of topics across the US and Europe.
 Suzahn presents to schools, colleges, universities, teacher organizations, corporate groups, women’s groups, community groups, churches and house concerts.

 Building Block Basics, The nuts and bolts of the Music Business.